schwzr/dsf-spring-school-imaging-tests/exercises/exercise-1.md

 	Verify the DSF BPE server started successfully and deployed the `dsfdev_helloDic` process.
     The DSF BPE server should print a message that the process was deployed.
 The DSF FHIR server should now have a new ActivityDefinition resource.
 Go to `https://dic/fhir/ActivityDefinition` to check if the expected resource was created by the BPE while deploying the process.
 The returned FHIR Bundle should contain a single ActivityDefinition.
 Also, go to `https://dic/fhir/StructureDefinition?url=http://dsf.dev/fhir/StructureDefinition/task-hello-dic` to check if the expected [FHIR Task](http://hl7.org/fhir/R4/task.html) profile was created.

-3. Start the `dsfdev_helloDic` process by posting an appropriate [FHIR Task](http://hl7.org/fhir/R4/task.html) resource to the DSF FHIR server:
+3. Start the `dsfdev_helloDic` process by posting an appropriate [FHIR Task](http://hl7.org/fhir/R4/task.html) resource to the DSF FHIR server using either cURL or the DSF FHIR server's web interface.
+Check out [Starting A Process Via Task Resources](basic-concepts-and-lessons.md#starting-a-process-via-task-resources) again if you are unsure.

-    The [FHIR Task](http://hl7.org/fhir/R4/task.html) resource is used to tell the DSF BPE server via the DSF FHIR server that a specific organization wants to start (or continue) one process instance at a specified organization.
-The needed [FHIR Task](http://hl7.org/fhir/R4/task.html) resource can be generated and posted to the DSF FHIR server by executing the `main` method of the `dev.dsf.process.tutorial.TutorialExampleStarter` class.

-    For the TutorialExampleStarter to work the location of the client certificate and its password need to be specified:
-	* Either specify the location and password via program arguments:
-		1. location of the client certificate (`.../dsf-process-tutorial/test-data-generator/cert/dic-client/dic-client_certificate.p12`),
-  		2. password for the client certificate (`password`)
-    	* Or set the environment variables `DSF_CLIENT_CERTIFICATE_PATH` and `DSF_CLIENT_CERTIFICATE_PASSWORD` with the appropriate values.

     Verify that the  [FHIR Task](http://hl7.org/fhir/R4/task.html) resource could be created at the DSF FHIR server.
 Either look at your docker container log for the DIC FHIR server or find your [Task](basic-concepts-and-lessons.md#task) resource in the list of all [Task](basic-concepts-and-lessons.md#task) resources under https://dic/fhir/Task/.